dimaMachina/graphql-eslint/website/src/pages/rules/fragments-on-composite-type.md

 ---
 description:
-  "Fragments use a type condition to determine if they apply, since fragments can only be spread into a composite type (object, interface, or union), the type condition must also be a composite type.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'Fragments use a type condition to determine if they apply, since fragments can only be spread into a composite type (object, interface, or union), the type condition must also be a composite type.'
 ---

 # `fragments-on-composite-type`